thomassuedbroecker/ce-cns-problem/documentation/setup-example.md

 #### Step 4: Inspect the execution output

-The following shows an example execution result of the bash script execution and the last four lines do contain the routes to the applications.
+The following shows an example execution result of the bash script and the last four lines do contain the routes to the applications.

 ```sh
 ************************************